Parents Are Changing. Is Your Early Learning Service?

 One way to communicate with passion is to send updates that brings the learning to life.
 Every parent will respond to an update from you that includes a picture that catches their child in the act of learning something.
 Here are some tips of taking photos that are memorable.

-Share Your Goals & Provide Context
+Use Learning Stories To Share Your Goals & Provide Context

 A parent who understands your approach is likely a more enthusiastic supporter and a more active partner in the learning.
 If a parent understands and is excited by the value of an activity, she is more likely to continue the learning at home.
 And more likely to provide feedback that will might improve the way your teachers run that activity next time.